soostdijck/RUDE/README.md

 A 3D printed RC car based on [Robak v2.2](https://github.com/robaki-dev/robak/).

 The most resilient RC car on the planet!
 More driving and less repairing.
-If you break this car after flying out of your apartment window I consider this project a fail and I will try to fix it.
+If you break this car after flying out of your apartment window I failed.

 Requires a 261x261 bed.
 For smaller beds the chassis needs to be splitted.